Nargis: Career

+1935–1948: Film debut and breakthrough

 Fatima made her first film appearance in the 1935 film Talashe Haq when she was six years old, credited as Baby Nargis.
 Nargis (نرگس [ˈnərɡɪs]) is a Persian word meaning Narcissus, the daffodil flower.
 She was subsequently credited as Nargis in all of her films.

 Nargis appeared in numerous films after her debut.
 In 1943 at the age of 14, she appeared in Mehboob Khan's Taqdeer, opposite Motilal.
 The film was a box office success, and she was extensively praised for her performance.
 Filmindia referred to it as "an excellent debut".

-Following Taqdeer, Nargis starred in the 1945 period drama Humayun, opposite the leading actor of those times, Ashok Kumar.
-The film was moderately successful.
-Among her early releases were Mela, Anokha Pyar and Aag all in 1948.
-The former two starred her with Dilip Kumar and the latter marked her first collaboration with Raj Kapoor.
-Except Mela, which was among the highest-grossing films of that year, none of her film fared well in 1948.
+Following Taqdeer, Nargis starred in the 1944 film Anban.
+Nargis next starred in the 1945 period drama Humayun, opposite the leading actor of those times, Ashok Kumar and the mythological film Ramayani.
+In 1946 she starred in Nargis.
+These films were moderately successful.

+In 1948, she made her first collaboration with Raj Kapoor, the drama Aag, in which she portrays a homeless woman who becomes an actress.
+The film was not a major success and did average business at the box office.
+However this marked the first of more than a dozen films in which Raj Kapoor and Nargis appeared together.
+She also starred in highly successful tragedy film Mela, the editor of Filmindia, Baburao Patel praised her performance, but in her role of mother found her "unconvincing" and "synthetic", The reported box office gross for the film according to IBOS was ₹50 lakhs in 1948.
+The adjusted gross as of 2015 is roughly estimated at ₹340.44 crores.
+Her last film of the year was Anokha Pyar, which was not a success.